mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 * Digital labels should generally remain **shallow** and consist of only 1–2 layers of content per object (rather than linear story-telling comprised of several screens).

-Digital labels will likely represent many objects and therefore have a ‘broad’ scope of choices.
-However, keep digital labels ‘shallow‘ by only including two or three layers maximum (including home), because ‘out of sight = out of mind’.

 Highly connected or complex content – eg, with multiple links and pathways – is appropriate only in [intermediary spaces like lounges](/_pages/foundations/context/), where visitor behaviour is different.
 {: .notice--info}